-But on the occasions when I've sat down and watched my kids' shows with them, I've been amazed by how informative and rewarding the experience was.
+But on the occasions when I've sat down and watched my kids' shows with them, I've been amazed by how rewarding the experience was.

-Here are some realistic conversation starters to keep in your pocket for when the show ends:
+Here are some realistic conversation starters to keep in your pocket for when a show ends: